rebelsky/csc282-original/outlines/bodies/bash.md

         * From a file
         * From another program
     * You should know about the differences between stdout and stderr and how to take advantage of those differences.
+(It's okay to need reference pages once in a while.)
 * You should know about *command-line patterns*
 * You should know how to set and get *normal shell and environment variables* (and why you how might do so).